-All requests for transcripts or diplomas should be made with the campus Registrar.
+All requests for transcripts may be made through the College's website.
 Graduates must be current with payments to the College in order to receive official transcripts and diploma.
 Unofficial transcripts are available at any time upon request.

 COLLECTIONS

 In the event a student's account becomes thirty (30) days past due, it may be turned over to a third-party collection agency or referred for legal action.
 If an account is turned over for collections, the student debtor will be responsible for all collection costs and legal fees associated with the collection of the debt.